succinctlabs/op-succinct/book/validity/contracts/update-parameters.md

 # Updating `OPSuccinctL2OutputOracle` Parameters

-If you just need to update the `aggregationVkey`, `rangeVkeyCommitment` or `rollupConfigHash` parameters and not upgrade the contract itself, you can use the `just add-config` and `just remove-config` command.
+OP-Succinct supports a lighter update process when only the `aggregationVkey`, `rangeVkeyCommitment` or `rollupConfigHash` parameters change.
+For example, this could happen if
+* The SP1 version changes.
+* An optimization to the range program is released.
+* Some L2 parameters change.

-## Rolling upgrade guide
+## Rolling update guide

-1. Perform some update that changes your `aggregationVkey`, `rangeVkeyCommitment` or `rollupConfigHash` locally.
-For more information on producing the elfs and vkeys, see [this page](../../advanced/verify-binaries.md).
+1. Generate new elfs, vkeys, and rollup config hash.
+See [this page](../../advanced/verify-binaries.md).
 2. From the project root, run the following command to add a new config. `just add_config my_upgrade`.
 This will automatically fetch the `aggregationVkey` and `rangeVkeyCommitment` from the `elf` directory, and the `rollupConfigHash` from the `L2_RPC` set in the `.env`.
 The output will look like the following:

 ```bash